 Nearly all SSU students are required to take two composition courses as part of the General Education Program, but less-experienced writers may need to take one or more developmental English courses before beginning the English sequence.

 Entering students are placed, through a placement test, into developmental English, ENGL 1101 (the standard first-semester course) or ENGL 1102; students who successfully complete ENGL 1101 or 1102 are eligible for ENGL 1105, the second and final course in the English sequence.

 These grading standards describe the typical characteristics of an essay at each grade level.
 Of course, some essays will not fit neatly into one grade category.
 Some essays, for example, may have a few strengths typically found in A papers but other characteristics more common to C papers.
 The final grade an essay receives will depend on the weight the instructor gives each criterion, how well the essay fulfills the requirements of the assignment, and whether the essay was turned in by the date due.

 |The A (exceptional) essay meets or exceeds all of the requirements of the assignment and exhibits the following strengths:||The B (good) essay fulfills all of the requirements of the assignment and exhibits the following characteristics:||The C (competent) essay meets the minimum requirements of the assignment and exhibits some of the following characteristics:||The D (weak) essay exhibits some of the following characteristics:||The F (unacceptable) essay exhibits some of the following weaknesses:|

-A more comprehensive version of the grading standards is available here.
+Click here to view a more comprehensive version of the grading standards (DOCX).